Chapter 17.39

 17.39.020 Applicability.

-17.39.030 Objective residential design standards.
+17.39.030 Multifamily objective residential design standards.

+These standards apply to all multifamily housing developments of ten or more dwelling units, with the exception of cottage housing projects consistent with Section 17.42.125.
 Residential developments that are subject to this chapter must be consistent with each of the standards below:

 a.
 Visible roof styles shall incorporate low to moderately pitched roofs (gabled or hipped) with slopes ranging between 4:12 and 9:12.
-Other roof types such as flat, parapet, butterfly, and shed shall not be visible elements of the architecture, except a dormer, porch or architectural projection may include a shed roof.
+Other roof types such as flat, parapet, butterfly, and shed shall not be visible elements of the architecture, except a dormer, porch, or architectural projection may include a shed roof.
 A shed roof with a projecting dormer(s) is permissible.

 b.
 Rooflines shall extend past the wall of the building with a minimum eave width of eighteen inches and shall include exposed roof beams and/or rafters.